CMU-Perceptual-Computing-Lab/openpose_train/README.md

 - Release of some **experimental models** that have not been included into [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 These models are experimental and might present some issues compared to the models officially released inside OpenPose.
 This project is licensed under the terms of the [license](LICENSE).
     - Whole-body pose estimation models from [Single-Network Whole-Body Pose Estimation](https://www.gineshidalgo.com/#section-5c3aab65b18d8).
-    - Alternative to the `BODY_25` model of OpenPose, which higher accuracy but slower speed.
+    - Alternative to the `BODY_25` model of OpenPose, with higher accuracy but slower speed.